The Benefits of Neutering Dogs

 For me, one of the most rewarding benefits of neutering dogs is that in doing so we are working toward reducing the number of dogs and puppies that end up being euthanized each year.

-Don’t make the mistake I made and leave it too late otherwise neutering may not have an adequate affect on undesirable behaviors.
+Don’t make the mistake I made and leave it too late otherwise neutering may not have an adequate affect on undesirable behaviours.
 Have your pet neutered as soon as he or she is mature enough, but as always, speak to your vet and listen to his or her advice.

 Questions About Neutering Dogs